sidvootla/sidv-Adorable/README.md

+Customized as per the requirements of Antz - Built on top of Adorable

+All credit goes to Adorable

 # Adorable

 Open-source version of **Lovable** - an AI agent that can make websites and apps through a chat interface.